Imranbek/12_image_resize/README.md

 ```

 # Rules of logic
+1. This script works only with images.
-This script can't resize your image with entered combination of scale and size parameters.
+2. This script can't resize your image with combination of entered scale and size parameters.
 It can work only with just the scale parameter or with one or both of the width and height parameters.

 # Project Goals